Constraining the neutral hydrogen fraction during reionization: Cross-simulation inference using power spectrum and bispectrum: Conclusion Discussion

 Rather than adopting model-dependent astrophysical parameters, we infer a direct observable $\xb$.
-Our results reveal that incorporating the bispectrum yields constraints $\sim 1.4$ times more stringent than the power spectrum alone, with the most significant gains occurring during mid-reionization.
-This is consistent with theoretical expectations that higher-order statistics encode additional information inaccessible to the power spectrum alone \citep{Watkinson2017, Majumdar2018, Mondal2020, Kamran2021}.
+To isolate the impact of cross-simulation systematics, we first validate the framework in an idealized same-code setting, in which both the mock observation and the emulator are based on {\sf 21cmFAST}, and then apply the same framework to the cross-simulation case, where the mock observation is generated using {\sf ReionYuga}.
+In the same-code validation, the bispectrum tightens constraints by ${\sim}16\times$ relative to the power spectrum alone, with typical fractional uncertainties of 5--10 per cent.
+However, in the cross-simulation case, the bispectrum improvement is moderate (${\sim}1.4\times$) and posteriors are substantially wider.
+The improvement is consistent with the theoretical expectations that higher-order statistics encode additional information inaccessible to the power spectrum alone \citep{Watkinson2017, Majumdar2018, Mondal2020, Kamran2021}.
 In addition, we find that the information content does not scale linearly with the addition of the bispectrum of different configurations.
 Instead, a small number of effective configurations, such as the squeezed limit, capture the bulk non-Gaussian information in the signal.
+This is consistent with recent studies showing that not all bispectrum triangle configurations are equally informative, and that a subset of large-scale shapes, especially squeezed-limit and linear configurations, can be particularly effective in distinguishing different reionization scenarios \citep{Noble2024}.

-Despite these statistical improvements, our study reveals a persistent systematic bias between inference and the true model.
+Despite the inclusion of a redshift-dependent amplitude calibration together with a constant shift parameter, $\delta_\mathrm{global}$, residual systematic biases remain visible in the cross-simulation posteriors.
+The redshift-dependent treatment provides a modest improvement over the global-$A$ case, but does not fully remove the remaining offsets.
 This reflects the highly model-dependent nature of $\xb$ when derived from specific simulation frameworks.
 The bias remains evident in both the power spectrum and joint analysis, becoming even more evident when the bispectrum tightens the statistical bounds.
 A similar phenomenon is also observed in the SKA SDC3b.
-While the global nuisance parameters $A$ and $\delta$ partially mitigated these biases, they are still inadequate to capture the redshift-dependent offset.
+While the nuisance parameters $A$ and $\delta$ partially mitigated these biases, they are still inadequate to capture the redshift-dependent offset.
 This indicates that the discrepancy does not arise from simple normalization or calibration differences but instead reflects fundamental structural differences in how reionization physics is implemented across simulation frameworks.